-Homer’s Odyssey begins with the word ‘Man’ [Andra, from the Attic-Greek Aner, as inthe English Anthropo].
-Let’s go see if we can find the fella.
+Homer’s Odyssey begins with the word ‘Man’ [Andra, from the Attic-Greek Aner, as in the English Anthropo].
+You’ll make one of your own in trying to locate the fellow.

 The word ‘Man’ derives from a root [as in the Sanskrit Manush, Manas] that says: ‘That which has Mind’ or more literally, ‘That which thinks’.